 The Barber Vintage Motorsports Museum is another popular stop, full of vintage motorcycles and a test track for gearheads.
 Vulcan Park is another must-see, with the Roman god statue overlooking the city.

 Sloss Furnaces is a national historic landmark and a nod to Birmingham’s industrial past.
-The Negro Southern League Museum recognizes Black baseball players’ contribution to the sport.
+The Negro Southern League Museum recognizes Black baseball players’ contributions to the sport.

 Birmingham has an incredible craft beer scene, home to breweries like Trimtab and Avondale.
 Settle in for a cocktail at Collins Bar or the Garage Cafe.